 Novel Flotation Cells: Research focuses on investigating the effect of energy/agitation on particle-bubble contacting in different types of turbulent multi-phase flow environments.
 These include i) conventional stirred cell - stirred flow field characterised by high levels of both convective and free turbulent flows ii) oscillatory baffled column - oscillatory flow field characterised by high levels of oscillatory convective flow and low levels of free turbulent flow and iii) oscillating grid cell - turbulent flow field characterised by minimal convective flow and high levels of homogeneous, isotropic free turbulent flow.

-The computational aspects of the research are conducted within the Centre for Research in Computational and Applied Mechanics (CERECAM).
-Computational Fluid Dynamics is used primarily as a research tool/aid for predicting flow fields which can then be used to understand the nature of particle-bubble contacting in these systems.
-The rheology aspects of the research require an understanding of the effects of slurry rheology on hydrodynamics and slurry composition (size, solids concentration, mineralogy, pulp chemistry etc) on rheology.
+Computational Methods: Computational Fluid Dynamics is used primarily as a research tool/aid for predicting flow fields which can then be used to understand the nature of particle-bubble contacting in these systems.
+Computational Fluid Dynamics coupled to the Discrete Element Method (CFD-DEM) is used for numerically investigating the effect of particle properties on slurry rheology.

 Slurry Rheology: Research in rheology is primarily in the area of phyllosilicate minerals and their effect on non-Newtonian slurry rheology.
 Phyllosilicates are minerals which are known to cause problematic slurry rheology at relatively low solids concentrations, especially at fine particle sizes.